oleksa-oleksa/Coffee_Vending_Machine_Project/README.md

 Software Project in C++ Project with GUI.

 During the Sommer Semester 2018 the projest was written in C++ using QT Creator.
-Initially started as a team project of 4 students it was finally implemented by me and a smal part of unit tests was created by one student.
+Initially started as a team project of 4 students it was finally implemented by me and a small part of unit tests was created by one student.

 It is a software simulation of a coffee vending machine with graphical interface.
 The free icons was used for the project and a GUI was created directly in QT Creator.
 There is a software real time simulation of the different actuators and sensors.